-In February 2004, the U.S. Food and Drug Administration (FDA) approved the orphan drug pemetrexed disodium (Alimta) used in combination with cisplatin for the treatment of individuals with malignant pleural mesothelioma when surgery is not an option.
+In 2004, the U.S. Food and Drug Administration (FDA) approved the orphan drug Alimta (pemetrexed disodium) used in combination with Platinol (cisplatin) for the treatment of individuals with malignant pleural mesothelioma when surgery is not an option.
 More recently, in 2020, FDA approved the combination of Opdivo (nivolumab) plus Yervoy (ipilimumab) as first-line treatment for adult patients with unresectable malignant pleural mesothelioma.

-Various studies have aimed to develop new or novel therapies for treating mesothelioma including immunotherapy, gene therapy, new chemotherapeutic drugs and/or new combinations of chemotherapeutic drugs.
+Various studies have aimed to develop novel approaches for treating mesothelioma including immunotherapy, gene therapy, new chemotherapeutic drugs and/or new combinations of chemotherapeutic drugs.
 Immunotherapy is the enhancement or suppression of the body’s immune system to fight disease such as cancer.
-Gene therapy for cancer treatment can include ‘suicide’ or cytokine gene therapy.
-Suicide gene therapy involves the transfer of a gene (transduction) into tumor cells.
-This gene produces an enzyme that creates sensitivity in the tumor cells to an otherwise benign therapeutic drug.
-This enzyme results in the accumulation of a toxic metabolite that causes cell death (‘suicide’).
-Cytokine gene therapy involves the transfer of a gene that produces a cytokine, which is a small protein that helps to regulate communication among the cells of the immune system or between cells of the immune system and cells of another tissue.
+Gene therapy for cancer treatment can include cytokine gene therapy that involves the transfer of a gene (transduction) into tumor cells.
+This gene produces an enzyme called a cytokine, which is a small protein that helps to regulate communication among the cells of the immune system or between cells of the immune system and cells of another tissue.
 Cytokines create sensitivity in the tumor cells to an otherwise benign therapeutic drug and result in the accumulation of a toxic metabolite that destroys cancer cells.
 More research is necessary to determine the long-term safety and effectiveness of novel therapies for the treatment of individuals with mesothelioma.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: